ericallenpaul/Zabbix-Twilio/README.md

 ```

 ##### OnCallNumbers and OnCallNames
-Oncall numbers is a command delimited list of phone numbers that will be rotated through weekely.
+On call numbers is a command delimited list of phone numbers that will be rotated through weekely.
 The names list should match the numbers.
 If you only have a single number that needs to receive alerts then use the singular version of these settings and set UseWeeklySchedule to zero.
 ```
 # Multiple people designated to receive messages
 # on a weekly rotating call schedule